Almost contact 5-folds are contact: Introduction

 \item[-] In Section \ref{sec:non-coorientable} we deal with the case of non--coorientable distributions.
 We introduce the suitable definitions and explain the non--coorientable version of Theorem \ref{main}.\\ \end{itemize}

-It is reasonable to guess after a careful reading of this article the ingredients needed to adapt the proofs in order to work in the $7$--dimensional case.
-We have begun to understand this $7$--dimensional setup and it will be the goal of a forthcoming article.
-E. Giroux has work in progress in which he tries to prove the existence result by using an open book decomposition of the manifold \cite{Gi}.\\
+The more technical results on this article are contained on Sections 5, 6 and 8.
+Section 7 (resp.
+Section 9) is also essential but the exposition can be made less technical and the reader should be able to readily comprehend it once Sections 5 and 6 (resp.
+Section 8) are understood.
+Section 6 and 7 can be understood without Section 5 and Section 8 can be read almost independently.\\

+The work in this article was presented in the Spring 2012 AIM Workshop on higher dimensional contact geometry.
+In its course, J. Etnyre commented on a possible alternative approach in the framework of Giroux's program using an open book decomposition.
+The argument has been subsequently written and it is the content of the article \cite{Et}.\\

 {\bf Acknowledgements.} The authors are grateful to Y. Eliashberg, J. Etnyre, E. Giroux and H. Geiges for valuable conversations.
+We are also indebted to the referee for meaningful suggestions.
+The second author is also grateful to M.S.
+Narasimhan and T.N.
+Ramadas for their constant support and encouragement.
 The proof of Theorem \ref{thm:dishant} was outlined to us by Y. Eliashberg.
 The original work lacked the construction of the homotopy in the case that $2$--torsion existed in $H^2(M,\Z)$.
 This case was proven after a useful discussion with J. Etnyre at the AIM Workshop.
+The present work is part of the authors activities within CAST, a Research Network Program of the European Science Foundation.